crackthecodeabhi/kreds/README.md

 Kreds is built around coroutines, providing you an imperative paradigm of programming without blocking threads, futures or callback hell, thanks to Kotlin Coroutines!

+Run blocking commands wihtout blocking Java threads.
+(Only the inexpensive coroutines are blocked)

 Kreds is compatible with redis 6.x.x and above.

 Kreds uses Netty under the hood.